mbodm/cdis/README.md

 ##### 1) Basics

-Here are some key facts, you need to know first, to make the decision more easy to explain from my side and more clear to understand on your side:
+Here are some key facts, you need to know first, to make that decision more easy to explain from my side and more clear to understand on your side:
 - In the modern .NET platform "_self-contained_" means "app runs stand-alone".
 - In the modern .NET platform "_framework-dependent_" means "app needs a runtime".
 - An empty _self-contained_ NET8 console application, with _trim_ option, is ~11MB in size.